GabrielMueti/banking-system/README.md

-# banking-system
-This is a simple C++ program for managing bank accounts.
-The program allows users to log in with a username and password, perform actions such as depositing money, withdrawing money, transferring funds to another account, checking balance, and viewing account statements.
+This is a simple C++ program for bank account management.
+Users can log in with a predefined username "john" and password "amari" and perform basic banking actions such as depositing funds, withdrawing money, transferring money to another account by providing the recipient's username, checking their account balance, and viewing account statements.